Code-Institute-Submissions/premierleague/README.md

 }
 ```

-When using floats in CSS, this will break the DOM element from its parent container causing it to collapse.
-This caused adverse effects to the charts as you could no longer interact with, and created further issues with the hover effects.
-One eventual fix was to override the rule by adding a custom CSS rule as seen below:
+When using floats in CSS, this will break the DOM element from its parent container causing the parent to collapse.
+This caused adverse effects to the charts as you could no longer interact with them.
+This also caused further issues with the hover effects placed on each graph.
+One eventual fix was to override the rule by adding custom CSS as seen below:

 ```css
 .dc-chart {